-I’ve travelled to Malaysia more times than I can count, as I have friends and relatives there, and I visit almost every year.
-I have been to both sides of the country, Peninsula Malaysia (West Malaysia/Mainland) and Malaysian Borneo (East Malaysia).
+I’ve travelled to Malaysia more times than I can count, visiting friends and relatives who live there, and have been to both sides of the country, Peninsula Malaysia (West Malaysia/Mainland) and Malaysian Borneo (East Malaysia).

 Located in Southeast Asia, Peninsula Malaysia is sandwiched between Singapore and Thailand.
-Being centrally located on the world map is part of the reason Malaysia is a very popular destination for travellers.
+Being centrally located on the world map is part of the reason Malaysia is a very popular destination, or stopover, for travellers.

-Here you have ultra modern architecture, historic and cultural attractions, beaches, boating, jungles, mountains, adventure activities, wildlife, world famous cuisine and loads more.
-All of this coupled with year-round warm weather and affordable prices, makes visiting Malaysia a must for short and long vacations, or a pleasant and convenient layover.
+Malaysia has enormous appeal with ultra modern architecture, historic and cultural attractions, beaches, boating, jungles, mountains, adventure activities, wildlife, world famous cuisine and loads more.
+All of this coupled with year-round warm weather and affordable prices, makes visiting Malaysia perfect for short and long vacations, or as a pleasant and convenient layover.
 A little preparation on what to expect goes a long way, so the following information will help you on your travels.

 1 – Culture

-Firstly, it’s important to know that Malaysia is made up of a blend of several cultures, made up of 4 main ethnic groups – Malay, Chinese, Tamil Indians and indigenous people.
+Firstly, it’s important to know that Malaysia is made up of a blend of several cultures.
+The 4 main ethnic groups are Malay, Chinese, Tamil Indians and indigenous people.

-The country celebrates all of the respective religious festivals and has public holidays for all to observe.
+The country celebrates all of the respective religious festivals and has public holidays for everyone to observe.
 These include, Hari Raya, Deepavali, Chinese New Year, Buddha Day and Christmas.

 2 – Languages